1iveowl/WebsocketClientLite.PCL/README.md

 ## New in version 6.4
 Successfully tested with .NET 6.0.

-Previously the library on accepted the `ws` and `wss` scheme.
+Previously the library only accepted the `ws` and `wss` scheme.
 Now also `http` and `https` is supported.
 To further extend supported scheme override the `IsSecureConnectionScheme` method of the `MessageWebSocketRx` class.

 Default method: